Gaining Muscle Mass With IBS (and Other GI Disorders)

 While many people struggle to eat less in order to lose body fat, there is also an unfortunate bunch for whom a high-calorie diet seems completely out of reach.

-When the reason boils down to a gastrointestinal disorder, such as irritable bowel syndrome, Chron’s disease, ulcerative colitis, celiac disease, or any other of the physical abnormalities some of us have been blessed with, the solution isn’t as simple as “just eat more”.
+When the reason boils down to a gastrointestinal disorder, such as irritable bowel syndrome, Chron’s disease, ulcerative colitis, or Celiac disease, the solution isn’t as simple as “just eat more”.

-For many of us, pain and discomfort are part of daily routine.
+For these people, pain and discomfort are part of daily routine.
 This results in a stressful and complicated relationship with food, which exacerbates emotional stress, anxiety and depression, often impacting appetite in the process.

 Now, I’ll be the first to say I don’t consider myself a poster child for gaining muscle with a GI disorder.